What is a product coach?

 We have found the below to be common across industries and size of organizations from start ups to scale ups to enterprises.

-- Your teams are focusing on solutions 95% of the time and 5% on discovery of the problems.
+• Your teams are focusing on solutions 95% of the time and 5% on the discovery of the problems.

-- Your team are part of a delivery factory releasing features with little to no value.
+• Your team is part of a delivery factory releasing features with little to no value.

-- Your organization and team suffers with the ability to deliver value fast and pivot.
+• Your organization and team suffer from the ability to deliver value fast and pivot.